kintsugi-programmer/KintsugiStack/CP31/README.md

 - Analysis
   - location&road on number line
     - 0 , a1 , a2 , ... , x
-    - Round Trip
+    - Round Trip i.e. total path => 0, a1, ... an, x, an, ..., a1,0
     - a1,a2 ...
-Gas station for Tanki Full
+Gas station for Tanki Full/ Refill
     - 0 start point
-    - if stop at non-station location= gameover
+    - if stop at non-station location due to gas empty = gameover
+    - no refuel at dest x
-  - In this ques, we have to find the capacity of gas tank car should take it for journey
+  - In this ques, we have to find the capacity of gas tank car should take it for journey, efficiently without stopping
+  - tl per test = 2secs
+    - 2secs = 2*(10^8) operations
+    - t=1000 atq
+    - time/testcase = O(2* 10^5)
+    - n=50 max atq
+    - then at O(n^3) = O(125000) = O(1.25 * 10^5) <= O(2* 10^5)
+    - TC for minitest = Expected TC = O(n^3) upper bound
+  - tlpt = time limit per test
+  - mlpt = 256mB
+  - in test case 1
+    - n=3
+    - x=7
+    - a{1,2,5}
+    - `0-1-2-5-7-5-2-1-0`
+    - output = 4
+    - gaschanges=
+      - 4 start
+      - 3 at 1
+      - 4 refill
+      - 3 at 2
+      - 4 refill
+      - 1 at 5
+      - 4 refill
+      - 2 at 7
+      - NO Refill at dest x
+      - 0 at 5 ,biggest gas consumption, 5->7->5 , 4 units distance
+      - 4 refill
+      - 1 at 2
+      - 4 refill
+      - 3 at 1
+      - 4 refill
+      - 3 end, fully reached ,gas still remaining
+    - biggest gas consumption, 5->7->5 , 4 units distance
+    - thus min threshold gas capacity is 4 units ,as below it , car would stop at 5->7->5
   - now the max capacity of gas tank in any journey = max distance of any 2 gas stations throughout journey
   - througout journey means a round trip
     - so, after lastGasStation, car will go to x(dest), and find lastGasStation first in return journey